mosra/magnum-examples/src/viewer/README.md

  * **Page Up** and **Page Down** or **mouse wheel** zooms in and out.
  * **Home** toggles between wireframe and shaded view (not available on OpenGL ES).
- * **End** key toggles benchmarking.
-FPS count is measured during a few seconds and the result is written to console output.